Brain Aneurysms & Strokes

 A grandma and mother presented at the hospital of a local Seattle HMO and had obvious signs and symptoms of a stroke with unilateral weakness and sensory changes in her upper and lower extremity.
 She was sent home without a scan and without any sense of urgency.
 The EMR diagnoses a virus or flu.
 Patient bled into her brain several days later over the weekend.
 Mr. Kornfeld retained expert neurologists, neurosurgeons and interventional neuro-radiologists to show there was medical negligence and that the failure to timely diagnose and treat the patient’s blood clot(s) caused the bleed, brain injury and lifelong disability.

 Sub-Archnoid hemorrhage, ruptured aneurysm and death: Settled $650,000 for 65 year old retiring janitorial worker

 Get Started Now.
 Call Our Seattle Brain Injury Attorney.

 No matter what type of brain injury you or your loved one suffered – whether it was a traumatic or non-traumatic brain injury caused by an accident, aneurysm, stroke or other reason, Rob Kornfeld can help.
-You need a Seattle stroke and brain aneurysm attorney with extensive experience in an injury like yours.
+You need a brain injury lawyer in Seattle with extensive experience in an injury like yours.

-Call (425) 657-5255 or email Kornfeld Law now for a free consultation with a Seattle brain aneurysm and stroke attorney at a location that’s convenient for you.
+Call (425) 657-5255 or email Kornfeld Law now for a free consultation at a location that’s convenient for you.
 We can meet with you at your home, a convenient meeting location or in the hospital, day or nighttime and weekends.